-Life is a journey with each individual often facing a myriad of emotions and challenges.
+Life is a journey, and each individual often faces a myriad of emotions and challenges.
 Whether you’re dealing with signs of stress, anxiety, depression, or trauma, Emotionally Focused Therapy (EFT) can provide you with the tools to understand these emotions and create greater emotional balance.

 What is Emotionally Focused Therapy (EFT)?

-Emotionally Focused Therapy (EFT) is a type of therapy that helps people understand their emotions and improve their connections.
+Emotionally Focused Therapy (EFT) is a humanistic, evidence-based approach that helps people understand their emotions and improve their connections.
 Created in the 1980s by Dr. Sue Johnson and Les Greenberg, this approach focuses on the feelings and bonds that shape how we relate to others.
 Originally developed for couples, EFT has been adapted to help individuals understand their attachment patterns and build healthier bonds.

 Types of Emotionally Focused Therapy (EFT)